taiix/CodenameLib/README.md

 # CodenameLib

-CodenameLib is a robust C# library for 2D pathfinding in Unity, implementing A* and Theta* algorithms for grid-based navigation with tilemap obstacles.
-It is designed for easy integration via Unity Package Manager and offers agent scripts, direct API access, and path visualization.
+CodenameLib is a robust C# library for Unity focused on:
+- Fast 2D pathfinding on grid/tilemap worlds (A* and Theta*)
+- Seamless Unity integration with Grid and Tilemap
+- Ready-to-use agent components
+- New: helper module for generating tilemap-based terrain

 ---